 Intrauterine insemination is also known as artificial insemination or IUI.
 Human artificial insemination with the male partner's sperm for infertility began being used in the 1940s.
-The IUI procedure can be an effective treatment for some causes of infertility in women under about age 41.
+The IUI procedure can be an effective treatment for some causes of infertility.

 When is IUI used?

-IUI is most commonly used for unexplained infertility but can also be performed in the following circumstances:
+IUI is most commonly used for unexplained infertility but can also be performed in other circumstances such as:

 - Mild endometriosis